-At our naturopathic clinic in Cottesloe, Perth, we have adopted this philosophy.
+At our naturopathic clinic in Cottesloe, Perth, we have adopted this philosophy completely.
 We aim to give your body the right nutritional supplements, homeopathic remedies and herbs to fight off illness.
-Are we the best naturopaths Perth has to offer?
-No one can make this claim in virtually any industry, but our naturopaths are extremely experienced and educated in this field.
+But we do this by working with the body’s healing forces and immune response, not against it.

 The symptoms expressed by an individual in a state of ill health are produced by the body as a curative response.
 The naturopath’s first task is this: to identify any factors in the patient’s diet, lifestyle or environment that may be contributing to the problem and to assist in removing them.